sarbajitc/sarbajitc.github.io/_posts/2020-01-15-kubernetes-setup-on-lxd-containers.md

   * After CNI plugin is installed, cluster will become ready

   *P.S.
-Kubernetes cluster does not come up after rebooting the VM or the lxc containers*
+Kubernetes cluster goes into bad state after rebooting the VM or the lxc containers*